Skip to main content

 "I am not yelling at you."
 Aniruddha shook his head as Batuk packed his things and left.

 Aniruddha lay down on his side of the bed and twisted.
 He glanced over to her side.
-She had been there a night before, her hair falling all over the place.
+She had been there the night before, her hair falling all over the place.
 It tickled him in his sleep.
 He brushed off strands of her hair too many times in his sleep.
-He laid down on his back again and wondered.
+He lay down on his back again and wondered.
 What was she doing?

 "Bondita.
 Put a pail over here."
 Sumati spoke.
 "The water is dripping down the hay."
 Bondita got up to do what was told.

 "Put in a stack of hay once he sends you some money."
 She spoke to her mother.
 She suddenly stopped remembering his words that day in the rain.
-He had promised she was never alone in her battles.
+He had promised she would never be alone in her battles.
 Aniruddha Roy Chowdhury was keeping his promises.

 Bondita woke up to the first rays of sun hitting her face as she picked up a bucket and made her way to the pond.
 The ladies of the village greeted her there.
 She smiled faintly at their curious observations.